 As obsessions go, numbers are particularly awesome.
 In addition to a plethora of number-themed games, puzzles, and toys, counting books are everywhere.
 They are a perfect bridge, not only for transforming a child's love of numbers into a love for books and social reading, but also for developing pre-math skills.

 Here are 15 awesome counting books for your number-loving kid.
-In two weeks, I'll release another number post featuring books with slightly more advanced pre-math language.
+I'll release another number post in a few months that features books with slightly more advanced pre-math language.

 Boxer Books (2014); hardcover, $14.95